Following Wise Guys To the Bank: Sharp Money Explained, and Why It Matters

-I’ve been writing about the concept of sharp money regularly at SharpSide, and this idea of gleaning insight from the betting data is essentially what I’m referring to.
+At SharpSide, the concept of sharp money is regularly discussed.
+The idea of gleaning insight from the betting data is essentially what we’re referring to.
 Sports betting has plenty of terminology that gets either overused or misapplied, and this common notion of “sharp” betting is perhaps the worst offender.
 Given that it’s the namesake of this website, it seems especially pertinent to clarify what it means.

 How good is the calculator in your brain?
 Can you take in bunches of information with different forms, shapes, and sizes, and blend them all together into one single idea?
 Maybe you can make generalizations, or at least get yourself moving in the right direction.
 This is what we do every day, and it’s usually fine if we’re not that precise.
 Being wrong generally has just minor consequences.

 Making bets on sports is a lot like making decisions, except that the cost of imprecise analysis can be quite extreme.
 It’s not enough to simply have rough ideas or generalizations because in betting, the gaps between winning and losing exist in mere fractions.
 The win rate needed to profit over the standard vig is 52.4%, yet the best sports bettors only win 55-60% of the time.
 This isn’t exactly a lot of margin for error.